minio/minio/docs/compression/README.md

 $ mc admin config get myminio/ > /tmp/myconfig
 ```

 After updating the compression configuration in /tmp/myconfig , use `mc admin config set` command to update the configuration for the cluster.
-Restart the Minio server to put the changes into effect.
+Restart the MinIO server to put the changes into effect.

 ```sh
 $ mc admin config set myminio < /tmp/myconfig